neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Modeling.rst

 Modeling
 ========

-.. sectionauthor:: Robert Lemke <robert@typo3.org>

-Before we kickstart our first application, let's have a quick look in what TYPO3 Flow differs from other frameworks.
+Before we kickstart our first application, let's have a quick look in what Flow differs from other frameworks.

-We claim that TYPO3 Flow **lets you concentrate on the essential** and in fact this is one major design goal we followed in the making of TYPO3 Flow.
+We claim that Flow **lets you concentrate on the essential** and in fact this is one major design goal we followed in the making of Flow.
 There are many factors which can distract developers from their principal task to create an application solving real-world problems.
 Most of them are infrastructure- related and reappear in almost every project: security, database, validation, persistence, logging, visualization and much more.
-TYPO3 Flow preaches legible code, well-proven design patterns, true object orientation and provides first class support for Domain-Driven Design.
+Flow preaches legible code, well-proven design patterns, true object orientation and provides first class support for Domain-Driven Design.
 And it takes care of most of the cross-cutting concerns, separating them from the business logic of the application. [#]_ [#]_